-Paid Researchers are contracted and managed by the IPA (and currently supported by the Public Art Workshop, University of Shanghai) to gather data and write case studies on the nominated projects.
-This research feeds the Award jury process; it also disseminates information about, and promotes, the projects researched.
+Paid Researchers are contracted and managed by the IPA to gather data and write case studies on the nominated projects.
+This research feeds the Award jury process; through this website, it also disseminates information about, and promotes, the projects researched.
 Please see the page ‘Awards Process’ for a fuller description.

-Please see, for example, the projects so far commended by the jurors for the 2013 and 2015 Awards.
+Please see, for example, the projects so far commended by the jurors in previous awards.
 The following projects would also qualify for the jurors’ interest if they had not been ineligible by being completed more than seven years prior to the award:-

-Maya Lin, The Vietnam Veterans Memorial (Washington DC, 1981) http://www.greatbuildings.com/buildings/Vietnam_Veterans_Memorial.html
+Maya Lin, The Vietnam Veterans Memorial, Washington DC (1981)

-1. PACIFIC: Australasia & Pacific Islands, Indonesia, Philippines, Micronesia, Melanesia, Polynesia
+1. OCEANIA (Australasia & Pacific Islands, Indonesia, Philippines, Australia, Micronesia, Melanesia, Polynesia)

-2. EAST ASIA: China, Mongolia, HK, TW, Korea N&S, Japan, Myanmar, Thailand, Vietnam, Laos, Cambodia, Malaysia, Singapore
+2. EAST & SOUTHEAST ASIA (China, Mongolia, HK, TW, Korea N&S, Japan, Myanmar, Thailand, Vietnam, Laos, Cambodia, Malaysia, Singapore)